Playchoice's ultimate activity book collection Download activity book

 I think 4 or 5 years is perfect for this set.

-It is made of eco-friendly natural wood and it feels very sturdy and is well finished with no sharp edges.
+It is made of environmentally friendly, natural wood and it feels very sturdy and is well finished with no sharp edges.

 A very nice set to get to know real tools.